-6. OPERATING LEASES
+6. LEASED FACILITIES

-On January 1, 2022, the Organization was required to adopt ASU 2016-02, Leases (Topic 842).
-As part of implementing ASU 2016-02, the Organization evaluated current contracts to determine which met the criteria of a lease.
-The right of use (ROU) assets represent the Organization's right to use underlying assets for the lease term, and the lease liabilities represent the Organization's obligation to make lease payments arising from these leases.
-The ROU assets and lease liabilities, all of which arise from operating leases, were calculated based on the present value of future lease payments over the lease terms.
-The Organization has elected to discount future cash flows at the risk free borrowing rates commensurate with the lease terms, which was 1.8% at March 1, 2022.
+The right of use (ROU) asset represents the Organization's right to use underlying assets for the lease term, and the lease liability represents the Organization's obligation to make lease payments arising from these leases.
+The ROU asset and lease liability, all of which arise from operating leases, were calculated based on the present value of future lease payments over the lease terms.
+The Organization has elected to discount future cash flows at the risk free borrowing rates commensurate with the lease terms, which was 1.8%.
 Common expenses, classified as occupancy costs in the accompanying financial statements, are considered a non-lease component under FASB ASC 842 and are recognized as costs are incurred.
 The Organization's operating leases are described below.